 We’ve compiled all the information you need below.

-If you’ve read other Miles app reviews, you probably know that this app is a unique addition in transportation reward options.
+If you’ve read other Miles app reviews, you probably know that this app is a unique addition to transportation reward options.

-Initially, the only way people could earn rewards traveling was by flying.
+Initially, other frequent flyer programs had only one way people could earn rewards traveling by flying.

-This app fills the gap and rewards people for using the plethora of mobility methods apart from flying.
+This app fills the gap and rewards people for using various mobility methods apart from flying.

 Not only can consumers earn rewards for moving and traveling, but they can also further redeem those rewards for the same mode of transportation.